stylesplugin/styles/readme.txt

 No!
 Styles is very careful about only loading what is needed to get its job done.
 Once you're done editing, stylesheets are cached and loaded for your sites users as quickly as possible.

 == Changelog ==

+= 1.1.9 =

+* Fix: Account for symlinks in plugin path for systems like [Evermore WordPress Hosting](http://evermo.re).
+* Fix: Only output version Font Menu notice if WordPress/PHP is out of date.
+* New: Add link to [Genesis theme support from The Stiz Media](http://thestizmedia.com/styles-genesis-add-ons/) to readme.

 = 1.1.8 =